Kong/docs.konghq.com/app/konnect/org-management/sso.md

 1. After clicking **Save**, configure the SP Entity ID and Login URL on your SAML IdP.
 {% endnavtab %}
 {% endnavtabs %}
-## Test and apply the configuration
+## Verify via SSO Login
 {% navtabs %}
 {% navtab OIDC%}
-{:.important}
-> **Important:** Keep built-in authentication enabled while you are testing IdP authentication.
-Only disable built-in authentication after successfully testing IdP authentication.

-You can test the SSO configuration by navigating to the login URI based on the organization login path you set earlier.
+You can verify the SSO configuration by navigating to the login URI based on the organization login path you set earlier.
 For example: `https://cloud.konghq.com/login/examplepath`, where `examplepath` is the unique login path string set in the steps above.

 If your configuration is set up correctly, you will see the IdP sign-in page.